-As mentioned above, electron transfer is an essential process for the reduction conversion of 4-NP.
-The charge-transfer capacity of SSBC is assessed by the electrochemical impedance spectroscopy (EIS), among which the semicircle diameter represents the interfacial charge-transfer resistance (Fig. S9b).
-As expected, the conductivity of SSBC increases with the pyrolysis temperature.
-A significant decrease of semicircle size can be found when pyrolysis temperature of SSBC rising from 600 °C to 800 °C. In this stage, the aromatic rings are largely formed and thus SSBC-800 exhibits a much higher degree of graphitization than SSBC-600.
-Compared with amorphous carbon, graphitic carbon is more favorable for electron transfer.
-However, SSBC-1000 with higher conductivity showed lower K{app} than SSBC-800, indicating that conductivity was not a determining factor for the catalytic hydrogenation of 4-NP.
-It is proposed that the high reactivity is derived from the active site in SSBC.
+As mentioned above, electron transfer is an essential process for the reduction conversion of 290 291 4-NP.
+The charge-transfer capacity of SSBC was assessed by the electrochemical impedance spectroscopy (EIS), among which the semicircle diameter represents the interfacial charge-transfer 292 resistance (Fig. S9b).
+As expected, the conductivity of SSBC increases with the pyrolysis 293 temperature.
+A significant decrease of semicircle size can be seen when pyrolysis temperature of 294 SSBC rise from 600 °C to 800 °C. In this stage, the aromatic rings are largely formed and thus 295 SSBC-800 exhibits a much higher degree of graphitization than SSBC-600.
+Compared with 296 amorphous carbon, graphitic carbon is more favorable for electron transfer.
+However, SSBC-1000 297 with higher conductivity showed lower K{app} than SSBC-800, indicating that conductivity is not a 298 determining factor for the catalytic hydrogenation of 4-NP.
+It is proposed that the high reactivity is 299 300 derived from the active site in SSBC.